Everest Base Camp Trek

 Day 6: Namche to Tengpoche

 From Namche we trek north-east on a direct line to Everest, starting up the hill to the Visitor Centre and continuing on a reasonably flat and easy trail high above the Dudh Kosi.
-Ahead of us we can see one of the most beautiful mountains in the Khumbu - Ama Dablam (6856m), as well as Everest still far off in the distance.
+Ahead of us we can see one of the most beautiful mountains in the Khumbu - Ama Dablam (22,493' or 6856m), as well as Everest still far off in the distance.
 We pass through the settlement of Sanasa before making our descent to the Dudh Kosi and the village of Phunki Thanga.
-Of course, “what goes down must go up”, and from here it is a steep long climb up the side of the hill to the saddle on which Tengpoche monastery is located at 3870m.
-As we enter the grounds of the monastery we are welcomed by the most magnificent mountain view in the world.
+From here it is a steep long climb up the side of the hill to the saddle on which Tengpoche monastery is located at 12,696' (3870m).
+As we enter the grounds of the monastery we are welcomed by a most magnificent mountain view!
 The long climb seems well worth it as we gaze upon a panorama of Himalayan giants, including Everest as it peeks above the Lhotse-Nuptse ridge.
+We spend the night at Deboche a village at 12,532' near Tengboche.

-The trail initially descends through beautiful rhododendron forests and reaches a bridge across the Imja Khola where the river rushes through a narrow gorge, and from here it is a short walk to the settlement of Pangboche (3860m).
-After this point the trail and surroundings become distinctly alpine in appearance as we trek above the tree line.
-The trail is relatively easy, with a gentle climb towards Dingboche at 4410m.
+The trail initially crosses through beautiful rhododendron forests and reaches a bridge across the Imja Khola where the river rushes through a narrow gorge, and from here it is a short walk to the settlement of Pangboche (3860m).
+After this point the trail and surroundings become distinctly alpine in appearance as we trek above tree line.
+The trail is relatively easy, with a gentle climb towards Dingboche at 14,400'.
 Dingboche is a long thin settlement nestled below a ridge that separates it from its neighbour Pheriche, at which there is a Himalayan Rescue Association medical centre.
-To the east we have fantastic views of Lhotse at 8501m, and the popular climbing peak of Island Peak at 6189m.
+To the east we have fantastic views of Lhotse at 8501m, and the popular climbing peak of Island Peak at 6189m (20,300').

 Day 8: Acclimatisation day in Dingboche